Yellow-billed MagpiePica nuttalli

 Yellow-billed Magpies are fairly common and conspicuous over much of central California, from Redding south to Santa Barbara, and most common in the Central Valley where oak woodlands intermingle with plains, orchards, or agricultural fields.
 Watch for the black-and-white patterning of these conspicuous birds while driving county roads, and even on rural portions of Interstate 5, in the center of the state.

 - Cool Facts

 - In 1837, John James Audubon named Yellow-billed Magpie “Corvus nutalli” in honor of fellow naturalist Thomas Nuttall, who collected early specimens near Santa Barbara, California.

 - Yellow-billed Magpies have been seen pecking insects off the backs of mule deer.

-The covered nest requires maintenance to the canopy throughout the nesting season.
-The Yellow-billed Magpie usually builds a new nest each year, but if a nest fails early in the breeding season the pair will refurbish an old nest for a renesting attempt rather than build a new one.
+- The Yellow-billed Magpie makes a domelike, covered nest that requires maintenance throughout the nesting season.
+Pairs usually build a new nest each year, but late in the breeding season they may refurbish an old nest rather than build a new one.

-The oldest recorded Yellow-billed Magpie was a female and at least 9 years, 11 months old when she was found in California.
+- The oldest recorded Yellow-billed Magpie was a female at least 9 years, 11 months old when she was found in California.